 \section{Compared methods}

-This section briefly reviews deep generative models in order of exactness of calculation of likelihood.
-Therefore, it starts with flow models, continues with probabilistic (variational) autoencoders, where the prior art on the application in anomaly detection is rich, and finishes with two-stage models and generative adversarial networks, where the calculation of any score related to likelihood is dubious at best.
-We do not review classical methods here, as this has been done many times elsewhere.
-We list them in the relevant experimental section.
+This section briefly reviews deep generative models in the order of exactness of calculation of likelihood.
+Therefore, it starts with flow models, continues with probabilistic (variational) autoencoders, where the prior art on the application in anomaly detection is rich, and finishes with generative adversarial networks where the calculation of any score related to likelihood is dubious at best.
+We specifically focus on issues that affect the performance of the method for anomaly detection, most often the anomaly score, if it is not rigorously defined.
+We also briefly review other examples of deep methods that are relevant for comparison such as two-stage models and distance-based models that are not generative but can be used in anomaly detection.
+We do not review classical methods here, as this has been done many times elsewhere, but we list them in the relevant experimental section.

 Before the description, we introduce a notation.
 Training samples, $\vec{x},$ are assumed to be i.i.d from the underlying probability distribution $p({\vec{x}})$ defined on the input space $\mathcal{X}$.
-Following the conventional definition of an anomaly~\citep{barnett1974outliers}, each anomaly detection method is expected to provide a quantity (called score and denoted $s(\vec{x}')$) related to the probability a sample $\vec{x}'$ being generated from $p(\vec{x}).$ The score does not need to be a normalized distribution, as the threshold is typically determined as an empirical estimate of the quantile.
+Following the conventional definition of an anomaly~\citep{barnett1974outliers}, each anomaly detection method is expected to provide a quantity (called score and denoted $s(\vec{x}')$) related to the probability of a sample $\vec{x}'$ being generated from $p(\vec{x}).$ The score does not need to be a normalized distribution, as the threshold is typically determined as an empirical estimate of the quantile.
 Most functions in this section are assumed to have parameters optimized during training.